 7 Tips for Enjoying Tucson Meet Yourself

-- Check the website (TucsonMeetYourself.org).
-The three-day program can be downloaded in advance.
-A section on the site called “How to Festival” is full of helpful pointers and updates.
+1. Check the website (TucsonMeetYourself.org).
+The three-day program and an event map can be downloaded in advance.

 2. Use public transportation; the Sun Link Tucson Streetcar exits at Congress Street and Stone Avenue, both are short distances from the festival.

 4. Friday and Saturday nights are crowded: The atmosphere is festive and social dancing on the street is common.
 Friday is the least busy day.

 5. Make a donation at one of the many entry ways.
 Donations boxes or pass-the-bucket appeals at the stages.
 The festival is free, but production expenses are high.

-- Pace yourself.
+6. Pace yourself.
 Try many different types of food.
 Ask the cooks for information about the dish you are buying.
 The majority of the food booths are run by home-cooks and non-profit clubs; they welcome your interest.
 Many stage the cook preparation as an educational opportunity (for example, the Spanish Club cooks a large “paella” on site).
-All dishes are capped under $10, many are small and inexpensive.
+Dishes are priced under $10, many are small and inexpensive.

 7. Bring cash.
 There are ATMs, but why not come prepared?

 Featured You Might Also Like

 Find Your Spot In & Around Downtown Tucson WITH MORE THAN 9,000 public parking spaces in garages and lots and more than 1,800 metered spaces...
 Read More